hecdelatorre/RAR-Extraction-Script/README.md

 This bash script automates the extraction of RAR archives and their subsequent contents in a structured manner.
 It also includes instructions for installing the `rar` and `unrar` commands.

+Make a synchronous version that decompresses one file at a time and an asynchronous version that decompresses several files at once.

 ## Prerequisites

 Before using the script, ensure that the `rar` and `unrar` commands are installed on your system.
 Follow the steps below to install these commands: